Many disputes concern deposit issues. In this article, DIGURA gives you some tips to get most of your deposit refunded.

 Get most of your deposit refunded: maintain the residence while living there

-The last trick to get the most deposit back is that you can maintain your residence on a regular basis.
-It is true that a large part of the money that is deducted from the calculation of the deposit upon relocation is due to the lack of maintenance of the residence.
+The last trick to get the most of your deposit back is that you can maintain your residence on a regular basis.
+Usually, a large part of the money that is deducted from the calculation of the deposit upon relocation is due to the lack of maintenance of the residence.

 In most rental agreements, the tenant is responsible for the internal maintenance.
 The internal maintenance involves painting, wallpapering and painting of floors.

 The cost of repair for which the tenant is responsible may not exceed what is reasonable and usual.
-Tenant will often pay the landlord’s expenses because that the tenant has not fulfilled his duty to maintain the residence while living there.
+Tenants will often have to pay the landlord’s expenses in situations where the tenant has not fulfilled his duty to maintain the residence while living there.

-There are different rules regarding the move in and vacating reports, depending on whether your landlord is characterised as being an “amateur” landlord or professional landlord.
+There are different rules regarding the move in and final reports, depending on whether your landlord is characterised as being an “amateur” landlord or a professional landlord.

 Landlords who rent more than one residence are professional landlords.
 Landlords who only rent one residence are thus “amateur” landlords.
-The rules for “amateur” landlords are somewhat easier than for professional landlords.
+The rules for “amateur” landlords are somewhat less strict than for professional landlords.

-For “amateur” landlords, the tenant is not required to do a move in inspection or vacating inspection.
-However, the landlord must, within 14 days after the tenant vacate the residence, have sent or handed over a vacating report to the tenant and a statement of the price of the repairs.
+For “amateur” landlords, the landlord is not required to do a move in inspection or vacating inspection.
+However, the landlord must, within 14 days after the tenant vacate the residence, have sent or handed over a final report to the tenant and a statement of the price of the repairs.

 If the landlord does not comply with this deadline, the landlord may lose his claim for refurbishment.

-Professional landlords, on the other hand, must, according to the Danish rent act, hold a move in and vacating inspection of the residence.
+Professional landlords, on the other hand, must, according to the Danish Rent Act, carry out a move in and vacating inspection of the residence.
 In relation to this, the landlord must prepare a move in and vacating report.